9.4 Evidence-Based Practice and Research

 • Were the participants protected?
 Researchers have the responsibility to protect human rights, uphold HIPAA, and respect the personal values of the participants.

 • Did the benefits of the intervention outweigh the risk(s)?
-Researchers have the responsibility to identify if there is a possibility for increased harm to the patients because of the research project.
+Researchers have the responsibility to identify if there is a possibility for increased harm to the clients because of the research project.

 • Were informed consents obtained?
 All research participants must provide written informed consent before a study can begin.
 Researchers must ensure the participants were fully informed of the study, provided risks and benefits, and allowed to exit the study at any time.